apache/parquet-site/content/en/blog/features/alp_encoding.md

 +-------------------+-----------------+-------------------+---------------------+-------------------+
 ```

+Decoding a row with ALP is significantly less work than decompressing an entire
+page with `zstd` or `snappy`.
+Since each value is stored as a bit-packed value
+of a fixed width, decoding an arbitrary row requires computing the offset of the
+encoded bits, and applying the frame of reference, exponent, and factor to
+decode it.
+The exception indices must also be checked to see if the stored
+exception value must be returned instead.

-{{% alert title="Example" color="info" %}} Consider encoding the value `8.0605`,
+{{% alert title="Example" color="info" %}}

+Consider encoding the value `8.0605`, which can not be exactly
-which is actually stored as `8.06049999999999933209` when using 32-bit floating
-point as it can't be exactly represented in [IEEE
-754](https://ieeexplore.ieee.org/document/8766229).
-This can be encoded as
+represented in [IEEE 754](https://ieeexplore.ieee.org/document/8766229).
+It is encoded as
+the 32-bit floating point number `8.06049999999999933209`.
+It can also be
-`80605` with exponent `e = 14` and factor `f = 10`.
-Applying the recovery
+can be encoded as `80605` with exponent `e = 14` and factor `f = 10`.
+Applying
-formula yields
+the recovery formula yields

 ```
 80605 × 10^10 × 10^-14 = 8.06049999999999933209